 In addition, SDF is a statically scheduled domain.
-The firing of a composite actor corresponds to a single iteration of the contained(3.3.1) model.
+The firing of a composite actor corresponds to a single iteration of the contained model (See "Scheduling" on page 54).
 An SDF iteration consists of one execution of the precalculated SDF schedule.
 The schedule is calculated so that the number of tokens on each relation is the same at the end of an iteration as at the beginning.
 Thus, an infinite number of iterations can be executed, without deadlock or infinite accumulation of tokens on each relation.